void-512/pdf-analyzer/README.md

-Here’s the updated README with the project name **AI PDF Chatbot**:

----

 # AI PDF Chatbot

-**AI PDF Chatbot** is an advanced PDF analyzer that utilizes Generative AI to enable contextual Q&A on file contents.
+**AI PDF Chatbot** is a PDF analyzer that utilizes Generative AI to enable contextual Q&A on file contents.
 This project integrates LangChain, OpenAI, Redis, and Streamlit to provide an interactive and intelligent PDF querying experience.

 ## Features